joshdan95/SuperStore-Analysis-SQL-Visualization/README.md

 BUSINESS TALK:

-Analyse profit data and determine which region and state on a average brings in more profit, And which age category averages more profit.
+Analyze profit data and determine on average which region, state, product-sub-category, and products bring in more profit, And which age category averages more profit.

-DATA SET:The data set is publicly available on Kaggle.
+DATA SET: The data set is publicly available on Kaggle.

 BUSINESS QUESTIONS:

-1. Trend of state wise profit
+1. Trend of state-wise profit

 2. Average profit by states